Falmouth Commodores

 The Falmouth Commodores are a collegiate summer baseball team based in Falmouth, Massachusetts.
 The team is a member of the Cape Cod Baseball League (CCBL) and plays in the league's West Division.
 The Commodores play their home games at Arnie Allen Diamond at Guv Fuller Field in Falmouth.

 The Commodores most recently won the CCBL championship in 1980 when they defeated the Chatham A's in the championship series.
 The title was the team's sixth overall in the league's modern era, having won four consecutive league titles from 1968 to 1971.
-The team has been led since 1999 by field manager Jeff Trundy.
+Since the club's inception, over 100 players have gone on to play in Major League Baseball.